Understanding Common Dog Food Allergies & The Best Diet for Dogs with Food Allergies

 Eggs are found in many dog foods thanks to their high protein content.
 But they can also cause food allergies in some dogs.
 Symptoms of a dog egg allergy may include itching, redness, swelling, and hot spots on the skin.
 Chronic gas, diarrhea, vomiting, and other gastrointestinal issues can also be signs of an allergy to eggs.

 If you notice egg allergy symptoms in your dog, make sure to consult with your veterinarian.
 They can help you determine whether or not your dog is allergic to eggs and recommend the best course of treatment.
-If your dog has an egg allergy, you’ll need to avoid all products that contain eggs – including both dog food and human food.
+If your dog has an egg allergy, you’ll need to avoid all products that contain eggs – including both dog food and human food — and your vet may recommend a food for a dog with allergies to eggs.

 But what about eggs for dogs in general?
 Can they be part of a healthy diet?
 The answer is yes!
 Eggs are a great source of protein, fatty acids, and other nutrients, and they can be a healthy addition to your dog’s diet.
 However, most veterinarians do not recommend raw eggs for dogs.
 This is because raw eggs may contain bacteria such as salmonella, which can make your dog sick.